lexkendall-lexzoom/bathpass/README.md

 # BathPass

-BathPass is a directory for bathhouses, contrast bathing, and other wellness facilities.
+BathPass is a credit-based membership that gives you access to top bathhouses, saunas, and recovery spaces across the city — one membership, multiple venues, book with credits, go with friends.

 ## Current state